Sri Lanka itineraries: 4 incredible routes to explore the island

 Tangalla: 1 day

 It's a beautiful drive to Tangalla, so take your time and consider stops at Dondra Head Lighthouse, beautiful Talalla Bay and the stunning beach at Goyambokka.
 Arrive in Tangalla in time for a sunset stroll along the wild sands of Marakolliya Beach.
-End the day with a sundowner or fish dinner right on the beach, and keep an eye out for nesting turtles.
+End the day with a cocktail or fish dinner right on the beach, and keep an eye out for nesting turtles.

 Next stop: Drive 2 hours from Tangalla to Tissamaharama.